Quick start

 Common mistakes to avoid

-The accepted value cannot be zero because the formula divides by the accepted value.
-If the accepted value is zero, percent error is undefined.
+The accepted value cannot be zero because the formula divides by it.
+If your accepted value is zero, percent error is undefined, so use another comparison your class allows.

 History, privacy, and copying